EmeSet7/digital-garden/docs/album/aad.md

 -Musicboard must also ve logged and a Spotify playlist will be updated as soon as possible with the favorites (libk for it soon)
 -Rules qill be added as neeeded but never changed or vent, its not a challenge if we modify the rules as we please

-#Links for lists and Sporify playlist
+##Links for lists and Sporify playlist.
 -

 -

 -